MSc/Postgraduate Diploma/Postgraduate Certificate

 You will then select seven optional modules.

 In addition to the MSc Environmental Management, you may chose to specialise in one of our three pathways.
-The pathways require you to focus your studies around the named discipline by studying the modules outlined below and by completing an appropriately focused Master's project.
+The pathways require you to focus your studies around the named discipline by studying the modules outlined below and completing an appropriately focused Master's project.

 - Water Management: Challenges for the 21st Century will give you a better understanding of the role of freshwater resources and their management in the contemporary world.
 The module considers the major political, economic and policy issues facing water managers in two broadly conceived world regions: the Western capitalist world and the so-called 'developing world'.